hande-qmc/hande/documentation/manual/prereq.rst

         (but not 5.2 due to API changes).

 MPI (parallel compilation only)
     MPI 2 is required.
-We have used a variety of implementations (included OpenMPI and various vendor implementations). scalapack (parallel compilation only)
+We have used a variety of implementations (including OpenMPI and various vendor implementations). scalapack (parallel compilation only)
     Available from http://www.netlib.org/scalapack/ and vendor implementations.
 Often